GoogleCloudPlatform/iap-desktop/doc/site/sources/docs/install.md

-To download install IAP Desktop on your computer, do the following:
+To download and install IAP Desktop on your computer, do the following:

 1. Download the latest installer package: